birdm4nw/InfHost/README.md

 1. Clone the repository into your machine or simply extract the content of the shell binary.
 2. Assign execution permissions over the binary and run.
 3. In case you want the tool recognized by the system from anywhere you can export it to the PATH variable by folling the next steps:
-    - Move the binary to a path such as "/usr/local/bin"
+    - Move the binary to a path such as *"/usr/local/bin"*
-    - Go to your .bashrc/.zshrc (depending on your system shell) and add this line:
+    - Go to your *.bashrc/.zshrc* (depending on your system shell) and add this line:

       ```bash
       export PATH="$PATH:/usr/local/bin"
       ```
-4. jdfjjdf